Patent

 Reply to Examination Report

-Additionally, a written submission must be filed within 15 days from the date of the hearing.
-After considering the arguments made during the hearing and the written submission, the Patent Office may either accept the application or issue a refusal with a reasoned order under Section 15 of the Indian Patents Act.
+During the hearing, the applicant (or their representative) is required to present and substantiate the technical features of the invention, particularly in light of the cited prior art.
+A written submission must also be filed within 15 days from the date of hearing.
+Upon considering the oral and written arguments, the Patent Office may either grant the patent or refuse the application by way of a reasoned order under Section 15 of the Indian Patents Act.

 Patent Renewal